When someone mentions tablets, there's a good chance you think of the iPad.

 Some reviewers note that the white bezels of the lighter colours make it easier on the eyes for frequent web browsing or reading while the black bezel of darker colours make the screen feel larger when viewing movies or tv shows and playing games.

 Of course, if you get an iPad Pro with its tiny bezels, this is less important.

-Lighter iPad colours -- such as white or silver -- are more prone to smudges and scuffs but darker iPad colours -- such as black and space gray -- are more prone to scratches and fingerprints.
+Lighter iPad colours -- such as white or silver -- are more prone to smudges and scuffs but darker iPad colours -- such as black and space grey -- are more prone to scratches and fingerprints.

 Finally, darker iPad colors tend to have higher resell values as they're more popular.
-So, if you plan to upgrade in a year or two and want to maximize your trade-in or sell your old tablet to fund your new one, black and space gray are best.
+So, if you plan to upgrade in a year or two and want to maximize your trade-in or sell your old tablet to fund your new one, black and space grey are best.